alexqiaodan/nfuzz/README.md

 # NFuzz
 NFuzz has been created to conduct fuzzy testing and it is based on a simple concept: it generates the FUZZ keywords by an excellent fuzz grammar method that is created by this job.
-And it also provides a
+And it also provides a simple WebFuzzer for daily use.

 ## Installation
 To install NFuzz, simply use pip: